25th Infantry Division (United States): Vietnam War

 In response to a MACV request, the division deployed the 3rd Brigade, a Reinforced Task Force, with 5,150 infantrymen and 9,000 tons of equipment from Hawaii in 25 days to the Northwest sector of South Vietnam to firmly establish a fortified enclave from which the division could operate.
 Operation Blue Light was the largest and longest airlift of personnel and cargo into a combat zone in military history before Operation Desert Shield.
 The brigade deployed its first soldiers from Hickam Air Force Base, Honolulu, to the central highlands at Pleiku.
 These men arrived in Vietnam 24 December 1965.
-By mid-January, the deployment operation was complete — giving combat planners in Vietnam a favorable balance of power.
 The 25th Infantry Division had its headquarters at Củ Chi Base Camp, near the Iron Triangle from January 1966 until February 1970.
 The division was heavily engaged from April 1966 until 1972 throughout the area of operations in Southeast Asia.
-During this period, Tropic Lightning soldiers fought in some of the toughest battles of the war including Operation Junction City.
+During this period, Tropic Lightning soldiers fought in some of the toughest battles of the war including Operation Junction City and Operation Pershing.

-During the Tet offensives of 1968 and 1969, Tropic Lightning soldiers were instrumental in defending the besieged city of Saigon.
+During the Tet Offensives of 1968 and 1969, Tropic Lightning soldiers were instrumental in defending the besieged city of Saigon.
 From May through June 1970, division soldiers participated in Allied thrusts deep into enemy sanctuaries located in Cambodia.
 In these Incursion operations, the division units confiscated thousands of tons of supplies and hundreds of weapons.
 This operation crippled the Cambodian-based efforts against American units.
 Following its return from Cambodia to South Vietnam, the division resumed its place in the Vietnamization Program.
 The war was winding down.
 By late December 1970, elements of the 25th Infantry Division were able to begin redeployment to Schofield Barracks.
 Second Brigade was the last element of the division to depart Vietnam.
-It arrived at Ft Lewis, Washington in the early days of May 1971.
+It arrived at Fort Lewis, Washington in the early days of May 1971.
 Some elements in the 2nd Brigade were originally assigned to the 4th Infantry Division when they arrived in Vietnam.
 During the war in Vietnam, 22 Medals of Honor were awarded to Tropic Lightning soldiers.